andig/gravo/README.md

       5.1 for metric you can use the channalname if the channal is public or the channal UUID.

-      5.2 optional: If you use the UUID it's recomanded to change the taret name by adding the folowing line to "Additional JSON Data":
+      5.2 optional: If you use the UUID it's recommanded to change the target name by adding the following line to "Additional JSON Data":

-          {"name": "Chanal Name"}
+          {"name": "Channal Name"}

       Example: